Smolations/more-dash-docsets/README.md

 })
 ```

-Since specifying relative paths makes the script fairly brittle depending on what directory you run the generator from, I chose to go with a more explicit way of importing the Dash class, which happens to be in the same directory.
+Since specifying relative paths makes the script fairly brittle depending on what directory you run the generator from, I chose to go with a more explicit way of `require`ing the Dash class, which happens to be in the same directory.

 The dash constructor takes 2 required parameters and allows for two optional parameters: